danidiaz/streaming-chunked/README.md

 ## Comparison with streaming-bytestring

-This library is similar in philosophy to [streaming-bytestring](http://hackage.haskell.org/package/streaming-bytestring) with some differences:
+*streaming-chunked* is similar in philosophy to [streaming-bytestring](http://hackage.haskell.org/package/streaming-bytestring) with some differences: